Smalcald Articles: History

-The Schmalkaldic League was organized in 1531 as a union of various Lutheran territories and cities, to provide a united military and political front against Roman Catholic politicians and armies, led by Emperor Charles V. Luther's patron, Elector John Frederick of Saxony, asked him to prepare these articles for League's meeting in 1537, held in Schmalkalden in Thuringia, Germany.
+The Schmalkaldic League was organized in 1531 as a union of various Lutheran territories and cities, to provide a united military and political front against Roman Catholic politicians and armies, led by Holy Roman Emperor Charles V. Luther's patron, Elector John Frederick of Saxony, asked him to prepare these articles for League's meeting in 1537, held in Schmalkalden in Thuringia, Germany.

 When the Schmalkaldic League met, Luther was taken very ill with a severe case of kidney stones and so was unable to attend the meeting.
 The league ultimately decided not to adopt the articles Luther had written.
 They were influenced in this by Philipp Melanchthon, who was concerned that Luther's writing would be regarded as divisive by some.
 Melanchthon was asked to write a clear statement on the papacy and this he did, a document that was adopted at the meeting as the Treatise on the Power and Primacy of the Pope.

 In the Smalcald Articles, Luther summarized what he considered to be the most significant teachings of Christianity.
 He held the Articles in high regard and insisted that they be included in his last will and testament.
 Though they were not adopted at the meeting of the Schmalkaldic League in 1537, most of the theologians present at that meeting subscribed to them.
 Parts of Hesse accepted them as confessional writing in 1544 and in the 1550s, the Smalcald Articles were used authoritatively by many Gnesio-Lutherans as well as being incorporated into corpora doctrinae during the following 20 years.
 In 1580, the text was accepted as a confessional document in the Book of Concord.